The shortlisting stage

 The whole Judging Panel then visits all the finalists in turn.
 Again, the person named as the organisation’s contact should be available to help organise the visit and should ensure that the individual nominees and the head of the organisation will be available for the visit.
-These visits took place between Monday 13 May to Wednesday 15 May 2019.
+These visits will take place between Friday 24 April and Friday 1 May 2020.

 When all the finalists have been visited, the judges meet to decide the winner.

-The announcement of the winner of the MacRobert Award 2019 will be made at the Royal Academy of Engineering Annual Awards Dinner on Thursday 11 July 2019 at Banqueting House, Whitehall.
+The announcement of the winner of the MacRobert Award 2020 will be made at the Royal Academy of Engineering Annual Awards Dinner on Monday 6 July 2020 in London.
 Finalists will be expected to attend and will join a mix of representatives from government, heads of industry and the media.

-The winning team will also be invited to attend The Worshipful Company of Engineers Awards Dinner in London on Thursday 5 September.
+The winning team will also be invited to attend The Worshipful Company of Engineers Awards Dinner in London in September 2020.